Repertorization

 SUMMARY

-• Repertorising is the crux of finding remedies
+• Repertorizing is the crux of finding remedies

 • The HFA methodology filters out incorrect remedies and highlights correct ones